oktopuslinky/party-planner/README.txt

 It allows people to plan parties.

 SETUP:
+  1. Install python onto your computer, and make sure to add it to your PATH while installing (the installer will tell you to do so)

-  1. Go to command line, and type (DIR is the directory on your computer that the folder is located in):
+  2. Go to command line, and type (DIR is the directory on your computer that the folder is located in):

     cd DIR

-  2. Paste the following lines of code into the command line:
+  3. Paste the following lines of code into the command line:

     pip install virtualenv
     pip install virtualenvwrapper-win